-The main treatment structures were tenofovir / emtricitabine (44%), thymidine based (28%) and abacavir / lamivudine (10%).
-The third major drugs were NNRTIs (50%), potentiated protease inhibitors (28%) and integrase inhibitors (12%).
+The main treatment structures were tenofovir / emtricitabine (44%), based on thymidine (28%) and abacavir / lamivudine (10%).
+The third main drugs were NNRTIs (50%), enhanced protease inhibitors (28%) and integrase inhibitors (12%).

 Anti-HIV Treatment Has Improved Quality of Life of Diagnosed People

-The results at week 48 were reported for almost all participants.
+Results at week 48 were reported to almost all participants.
 The average effectiveness was 71%.
-Significantly improved over time.
+It has improved significantly over time.
 The average was 57% in studies that started between 1994 and 2000.
-And it grew to 69% for people initiating therapy between 2001 and 2005.
-E for 77% for individuals in 2006 and 2010 and for 84% in post-2010.
+And it increased to 69% for people starting therapy between 2001 and 2005.
+And to 77% for individuals in 2006 and 2010 and to 84% in post-2010.

-The efficacy at week 96 was reported in 41% of studies, with an overall rate of 64%.
-Increased from 52% for studies prior to 2000.
-For 61% for studies from 2001 to 2005.
-And so, it grew to 65% for studies from 2006 to 2010.
-And finally, for 80% in recruitment studies between 2011 and 2015.
+Efficacy at week 96 was reported in 41% of studies, with an overall rate of 64%.
+It increased from 52% for studies before 2000.
+To 61% for studies from 2001 to 2005.
+And so, it increased to 65% for studies from 2006 to 2010.
+And finally, to 80% in recruitment studies between 2011 and 2015.

-Only 14% of studies reported results at week 144 and these found an overall effectiveness of 62%.
+Only 14% of studies reported results at week 144 and they found an overall effectiveness of 62%.
 Again, this has improved over time.
 The effectiveness rates for the four time periods were 45%, 55%, 72% and 77%, respectively.

-Baseline resistance test (p = 0,0003) and higher cell count CD4 baseline (p = 0,0003) also predictors of greater efficacy.
+Basal resistance test (p = 0,0003) and higher cell count CD4 baseline (p = 0,0003) also predictors of greater efficacy.

-“The initial efficacy of ART continues to improve, but more than 20% of post 2010 patients have failed in 3 years," the researchers conclude.
-"Real-world effectiveness is lower than in 3 phase studies.
+“The initial effectiveness of ART continues to improve, but more than 20% of post-2010 patients have failed in 3 years”, conclude the researchers.
+“The effectiveness in the real world is less than in phase 3 studies.
 The guidelines should list the initial ART not based on integrase inhibitors as non-preferred.
-Strategies are needed to improve access to pre-ART genotyping and to increase the early onset of single daily ART. "
+Strategies are needed to improve access to pre-ART genotyping and increase the early onset of single daily ART. "